 It’s a good idea to have a backup water supply, too.
 You can bring snow inside and wait for it to melt and then purify it, though this is less desirable because you would be letting heat out to get the snow.
 Never eat snow while it’s still cold because you’ll just waste your body heat melting it into water.
 Instead, wait for it to melt.
-The Sawyer Mini is a great little water filter you can depend on.
+The Lifestraw is a great little water filter you can depend on.

 Stocking Up on the Right Gear

 Since you’ll be staying in your house the entire time, you only have access to what you’ve already stockpiled.

 Take some time to verify you have all the gear you need ahead of time.
 Check to make sure you have enough batteries, warm clothes, food, and water.